Kidney stones (also called renal calculi, nephrolithiasis or urolithiasis) are hard deposits made of minerals and salts that form inside your kidneys.

 Types of kidney stones

-Knowing the type of kidney stone helps determine the cause and may give clues on how to reduce your risk of getting more kidney stones.
+Knowing the type of kidney stone you have helps determine its cause, and may give clues on how to reduce your risk of getting more kidney stones.
 If possible, try to save your kidney stone if you pass one so that you can bring it to your doctor for analysis.

 Types of kidney stones include:

 Calcium stones.
 Most kidney stones are calcium stones, usually in the form of calcium oxalate.
-Oxalate is a naturally occurring substance found in food and is also made daily by your liver.
-Some fruits and vegetables, as well as nuts and chocolate, have high oxalate content.
+Oxalate is a substance made daily by your liver or absorbed from your diet.
+Certain fruits and vegetables, as well as nuts and chocolate, have high oxalate content.

 Dietary factors, high doses of vitamin D, intestinal bypass surgery and several metabolic disorders can increase the concentration of calcium or oxalate in urine.

 Calcium stones may also occur in the form of calcium phosphate.
 This type of stone is more common in metabolic conditions, such as renal tubular acidosis.
-It may also be associated with certain migraine headaches or with taking certain seizure medications, such as topiramate (Topamax).
+It may also be associated with certain medications used to treat migraines or seizures, such as topiramate (Topamax, Trokendi XR, Qudexy XR).

 - Struvite stones.
-Struvite stones form in response to an infection, such as a urinary tract infection.
+Struvite stones form in response to a urinary tract infection.
 These stones can grow quickly and become quite large, sometimes with few symptoms or little warning.

 - Uric acid stones.
-Uric acid stones can form in people who don't drink enough fluids or who lose too much fluid, those who eat a high-protein diet, and those who have gout.
+Uric acid stones can form in people who lose too much fluid because of chronic diarrhea or malabsorption, those who eat a high-protein diet, and those with diabetes or metabolic syndrome.
 Certain genetic factors also may increase your risk of uric acid stones.

 - Cystine stones.
-These stones form in people with a hereditary disorder that causes the kidneys to excrete too much of certain amino acids (cystinuria).
+These stones form in people with a hereditary disorder called cystinuria that causes the kidneys to excrete too much of a specific amino acid.

 Factors that increase your risk of developing kidney stones include:

 - Family or personal history.
-If someone in your family has kidney stones, you're more likely to develop stones, too.
-And if you've already had one or more kidney stones, you're at increased risk of developing another.
+If someone in your family has had kidney stones, you're more likely to develop stones, too.
+If you've already had one or more kidney stones, you're at increased risk of developing another.

 - Dehydration.
 Not drinking enough water each day can increase your risk of kidney stones.
-People who live in warm climates and those who sweat a lot may be at higher risk than others.
+People who live in warm, dry climates and those who sweat a lot may be at higher risk than others.

 - Certain diets.
 Eating a diet that's high in protein, sodium (salt) and sugar may increase your risk of some types of kidney stones.
 This is especially true with a high-sodium diet.
 Too much salt in your diet increases the amount of calcium your kidneys must filter and significantly increases your risk of kidney stones.

-- Being obese.
+- Obesity.
 High body mass index (BMI), large waist size and weight gain have been linked to an increased risk of kidney stones.

 - Blood testing.
 Blood tests may reveal too much calcium or uric acid in your blood.
 Blood test results help monitor the health of your kidneys and may lead your doctor to check for other medical conditions.